siran/writing/books/A New Arithmetic/A New Arithmetic - 999 Conclusion.md

 explain what ordinary signs were trying to say.

 This is why ultrareals fit energy so naturally.
 Energy-like quantities are positive densities.
-Their modulus is positive definite; what varies is not a hidden deficit, but the relation between positive quantities.
-The degree of opposition can be carried by $\phi$, or analytically by $e^{i\phi}$, while the ultrareal magnitude remains inside the positive part of the reals.
-But the angle is only one useful representation of relation, not a requirement on every ultrareal quantity.
+Their modulus is nonnegative, and positive except at zero;
+what varies is not a hidden deficit, but the relation between positive quantities.
+In phase-like cases, the relation can be carried by $\phi$, or analytically by $e^{i\phi}$, while the ultrareal magnitude remains inside the positive part of the reals.
+But the angle is only one useful representation of relation, not a requirement on every ultrareal quantity; descriptors may also encode hyperbolic, tangential, or otherwise non-angular relations.

 The program is therefore conservative in one sense and radical in another: keep the physics of energy in positive real magnitudes, and move opposition into